zebadoba/mountainpi/README.md

 # mountainpi
 ![slice1](assets/slice1.png)
 #### User documentation for Silke Com for Mountain Top Pi.
 Each Mountain Top Raspberry Pi is a V3 Raspberry Pi with an RTL-SDR dognle attached.
 The Mountain Top RPi OS build also includes a web based DVR interface with motion detection designed to use inexpensive USB web cameras.
-It also includes a web based GPIO (General Purpose Input Output) page for toggleing GPIOs states to +5V or 0V.
-The project was lead by the 😼Cat Lord Andy Record, with all devlopment by 👨‍💻 Oran Collins <[wisehackermonkey](https://www.github.com/wisehackermonkey)>.
+It also includes a web based GPIO (General Purpose Input Output) page for toggleing GPIOs states to 0V or +5v.
+The project was lead by the 😼Cat Lord Andy Record, with all development by 👨‍💻 Oran Collins <[wisehackermonkey](https://www.github.com/wisehackermonkey)>.

 # Quick start:
 ### - [Connect Radio](#how-to-connect-to-web-based-sdr)